What is Accumulated Other Comprehensive Income (AOCI)?

 Regulations Surrounding AOCI Accounts

 The Financial Accounting Standards Board (FASB) issued a new standard in 1997, requiring a comprehensive accounting of all income, including “other” or special types of income, specifically the profits and losses that are, in the present, not finalized.
-The ruling made AOCI accounts mandatory for all publicly-traded companies.
+The ruling made AOCI accounts mandatory for all publicly-traded companies in the US.

 Reporting Accumulated Other Comprehensive Income accounts thoroughly and accurately on a balance sheet is important because the gains and losses affect the balance sheet as a whole and the comprehensive income of a business.
 The items, however, do not affect net income, retained earnings, or the income statement in terms of actual, finalized income until the transactions are completed and are moved to a different section of the balance sheet.